 - a traditional healer to talk about beneficial plants and herbs;

-- a housewife to talk about storing and cooking food;
+- a someone from the community to talk about storing and cooking food;

 - a nurse who can explain everyday hygienic practices.

 - plan an activity to check the pupils’ prior knowledge of the topic;

 - discuss with the pupils what questions they will ask the visitor;

 - tell the visitor what to talk about and for how long;

 - plan a pupils’ activity after the visit to explore ideas further.